-The Chancellor's Cabinet discusses issues of District-wide impact, including governance recommendations, operational matters to ensure alignment of practices, cross-District communication, uniform application of policies and procedures, progress on District goals, and Board support in District-wide planning processes.
+The Chancellor's Cabinet discusses issues of Districtwide impact, including governance recommendations, operational matters to ensure alignment of practices, cross-District communication, uniform application of policies and procedures, progress on District goals, and Board support in Districtwide planning processes.
 Items that require consistent implementation that emerge from Chancellor's Cabinet discussions are communicated to the College and District Administrative Center personnel as appropriate.
+Typically, Chancellor's Cabinet-meets weekly, or as needed.